nrwl/nx/docs/shared/recipes/generators/creating-files.md

     tree, // the virtual file system
-    joinPathFragments(__dirname, './files'), // path to the file templates libraryRoot, // destination path of the files schema, // config object to replace variable in file templates );
+    joinPathFragments(__dirname, './files'), // path to the file templates libraryRoot, // destination path of the files schema // config object to replace variable in file templates );
   await formatFiles(tree);
   return () => {